jbinaux/first_project/README.md

 # first_project

-this is a project by two we do for our first week
+this is a group project for school's first week